coreprocess/pdistx/README.md

 ## PyScriptPacker 2.0

-Convert Python packages into a single file which makes the distribution of your projects easier.
-It can also provide a security layer to your code by parsing all the sources and compress them.
+Convert Python packages into a single file that makes the distribution of your projects simpler and provides options for compressing the source code and zipping the output.

 ## Installation